Running Bitcoin Classic on Linux

 Bitcoin reads a config file called

 It is worth noting that editing your config file requires a restart of the software to activate your changes.
-Be aware that the software at this time doesn't output warnings if you provide invalid or unknown tokens.
-So be careful with typos!
+Unlike other versions of Bitcoin, typos will cause an error and the node will request you fix it before it starts.

 You can read the